Code-Institute-Submissions/my-first-milestone-project-3/README.md

 1. [Bootstrap 4.5.0:](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+    - Hover.css was used on the contact details types and for social media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Exo' (main content in all pages) and 'Roboto' (for footer) fonts into the style.css file which are used on all pages.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages for the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)